 Implications for Western countries.

-An attack on Syria, for the United States, United Kingdom and their allies is a difficult case of “damned if you do, damned if you don’t”.
+An attack on Syria, for the United States, France, United Kingdom and their allies is a difficult case of “damned if you do, damned if you don’t”.

 On the strategic side, it is wasp nest, where it is not clear whether it is worth supporting an allegedly jihadist opposition, the risk of strengthening ISIS, while at the same time it is difficult not to act against a regime that uses chemical weapons on the civil population.

-It is a risk of a similar conflict to Iraq, when both sides in the Syria war can have negative implications for Western interests, human rights and democracy.
+It is a risk of a similar conflict to Iraq when both sides in the Syria war can have negative implications for Western interests, human rights and democracy.
 It has become a choice of “lesser evil” in geopolitics, an issue explained in the excellent book of the same title by Michael Ignatieff.

-On the economic side, regime change in Syria is not a “benefit” for the West as some imply.
+On the economic side, regime change in Syria is not a “profit” for the West as some imply.
 Therefore it becomes solely a humanitarian decision.
 And a difficult one due to the nature of both sides of the conflict.

 The cost of an attack on Syria, estimated at 13 million US dollars a day, climbing to about 120 million a week, with another 800 million dollars to establish exclusion zones according to different sources.
 The U.S. missile strikes on an Assad regime air base in Syria last week cost the Pentagon around $93 million.
 Even using these figures, the cost is small compared to the risks to world safety and security.

 The risk of inaction in Syria is very high, as terror spreads all over the OECD and discontent rises in the MENA region, while refugees figures climb every week.